 Triumphing over heartache would be easier if we were armed with recipes for success.
-It’s not enough to have our grandmothers and sisters tell us horror stories of love quarrels gone awry.
+It’s not enough to have our grandmothers and sisters tell us horror stories of love quarrels gone awry while indulging in a feast of snacks together.
 We all are stubborn and insist on fumbling through our own chaotic heartache.
 No, just me?

 So, dear reader, I give unto you my own sage advice on how to cure a weary heart with nothing more than a passport and a zeal for life.